Dr. Lynne Morrow

-Lynne Morrow became Music Director of the Oakland Symphony Chorus in 2005.
-During her tenure, the scope of the chorus has expanded to include contemporary, international and neglected works along with traditional choral repertoire.
-She conducts the Chorus’ workshop performances of major works and a Spring Messiah, hosts summer choral outreach “Sing-Ins” and prepares the chorus for work with Oakland East Bay Symphony as well as regional community and youth orchestras with which Oakland Symphony Chorus collaborates, such as the Oakland Symphony Youth Orchestra, Young People’s Symphony Orchestra and California Symphony.
+Dr. Lynne Morrow became Director of the Oakland Symphony Chorus in 2005.
+During her tenure the scope of the Chorus has expanded to include contemporary, international, and neglected works, along with traditional choral repertoire.
+She conducts the Chorus’ own performances of new and major works; takes the Chorus on periodic tours; hosts summer choral outreach “Sing-ins;” and prepares the Chorus for work with Oakland Symphony as well as other regional community and youth orchestras with which it collaborates, including Oakland Symphony Youth Orchestra.

-Lynne Morrow received a Grammy nomination for her work with the Pacific Mozart Ensemble, with whom she has also recorded two CD’s of Dave Brubeck’s choral music.
+Dr. Morrow received a GRAMMY nomination for her work with the Pacific Mozart Ensemble (now Pacific Edge Voices), with whom she also recorded two CDs of Dave Brubeck’s choral music.
 Since 2001, she has directed the Voice and Opera/Music Theatre Programs at Sonoma State University.
-Morrow also gives lectures for the regional San Francisco Opera Guilds, most recently on the premiere of “Dolores Claiborne.”
-Dr. Morrow strives for a visceral connection to music, presenting works from every corner of the musical arts in fresh ways, to reach the widest possible audiences.
+Dr. Morrow presents workshops on African American Spirituals, and works as a clinician with choruses across the country on spirituals and other American music.
+Dr. Morrow has received the Heritage Keepers Award from the Friends of Negro Spirituals.
+She has also given lectures on music for major Bay Area organizations including Oakland Symphony, San Francisco Opera, Stern Grove and Festival Opera.
+Dr. Morrow strives for a powerful connection to music, presenting works from every corner of the musical arts in fresh ways, to reach the widest possible audiences.